l-rossi/ma-use-case/README.md

 # MA Use Case

-A full-stack application with a Next.js frontend and Flask backend.
+A full-stack application with a Next.js frontend and Flask backend designed to optimize formal requirements extraction from regulatory texts for improved human understandability.

+## Project Overview

+This application explores the extraction and representation of formal requirements (atoms) from regulatory text fragments.
+By leveraging natural language processing and large language models, the system identifies logical predicates within regulatory documents and presents them in a more structured and understandable format.

+Key features:
+- Extraction of formal requirements (atoms) from regulatory text
+- Visual highlighting of requirement spans within source text
+- Regeneration of requirements based on user feedback
+- Interactive interface for exploring and understanding regulatory requirements

 ## Project Structure

 - `frontend/`: Next.js application with App Router, Tailwind CSS, and TanStack Query
-- `backend/`: Flask API
+- `backend/`: Flask API with LLM integration for requirement extraction

 ## Frontend Setup

-TODO

 1. Navigate to the frontend directory:
    ```